Compassionate Seattle Wrongful Death Attorneys Ready To Help You

 If your loved one has died as a result of someone else’s misconduct, justice demands a response, even if the perpetrator’s actions did not constitute criminal conduct.
 While no amount of money can return your loved one, compensation can help with things like medical bills, lost wages, lost future earnings, and provide some small comfort amidst your pain and suffering.
 If you have lost a loved one, you are not without rights and you should feel confident in asserting those rights by putting your best legal foot forward.

 Contact the skilled Seattle wrongful death lawyers at Brett McCandlis Brown & Conner PLLC today.
 Call or fill out our online contact form so that we can schedule a free consultation to discuss your options.
 Our Seattle wrongful death attorneys serve clients in Mercer Island, Mount Baker, Northgate, and elsewhere in Seattle.
 We look forward to speaking with you soon, listening to your story, and learning how we might best be able to help.
-Call us today and take the first step toward seeking the compensation you deserve.
+Call our Seattle wrongful death lawyers today and take the first step toward seeking the compensation you deserve.